AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/mixpanel.md

 ## Entering your Mixpanel API credentials in [!DNL MBI] {#stepthree}

-1. Copy the API Key and Secret into the Mixpanel credentials page in MBI.
+1. Copy the API Key and Secret into the Mixpanel credentials page in [!DNL MBI].
 1. Click **Connect to Mixpanel** to complete the setup.

 That is it!
 If the connection is successful, a _Success!_ message will display at the top of the page.